 When it comes to the DIY part of a steam facial, we have to admit that steaming your face over the sink at home doesn’t give that same zen-like feeling we get at the spa.
 And that’s because at home it’s missing one key element: aromatherapy.
 If steaming your face pre-facial has its benefits, steaming your skin with a little aromatherapy mixed in seriously ups the ante.
 Interested in learning how to give yourself a spa-inspired at-home steam facial?
 Keep reading, and prepare to be truly relaxed.

-Rules of At-Home Steam Facials
+Tips for an At-Home Steam Facials

-RULE 3: Always steam for 5-10 minutes at most.
+TIP #3: Always steam for 5-10 minutes at most.

-Steam Facial Step 1: Cleanse and Exfoliate
+STEP 1: Cleanse and Exfoliate

 Before steaming your face, get your skin as clean as possible.
 Tie your hair back and wash your face with a gentle exfoliating face wash like the Kiehl’s Calendula Deep Cleansing Foaming Face Wash that can remove makeup, dirt, impurities and dead skin cell buildup.
-You don’t want any of these impurities to get trapped inside your pores and wreak havoc.

-Steam Facial Step 2: Prep the Steam
+STEP 2: Prep the Steam

 Bring a small pot or bowl of water to a boil in the microwave or on the stove.
 You'll only need a few cups of water.
-When the water is thoroughly heated, carefully transfer it into a ceramic bowl and allow it to cool down a bit.
+When the water is thoroughly heated, carefully transfer it to a ceramic bowl and allow it to cool down a bit.
 As for what type of water to use, tap water is fine.
 Distilled or spring water is easy to find if you’d like to use that instead.

-Steam Facial Step 3: Add Essential Oils
+STEP 3: Add Essential Oils

 To enhance your at-home steam facial with a spa-like perk, add essential oils to your water.
 Essential oils can deliver a relaxing aroma and make your steam facial even more enjoyable.
-Three to five drops of essential oil are more than enough.
+Three to five drops of an essential oil are more than enough.
 Before steaming your face, decide on the aromatherapy experience you’d like to have and select the right essential oils: